 - Overload payments must be approved, in advance, by the chancellor or designee.

 - Overload compensation may not exceed the higher of either 20 percent of the employee’s academic (c-basis/9 month) salary base or annual (a-basis/12 month) salary base or $18,000 unless the chancellor or designee determines that good cause exists to exceed this threshold and issues an exception in writing.

 - Overload maxima are calculated on a fiscal year basis.

-- Summer compensation (see SYS 230, Salary and Fringe Benefits Calculations for Unclassified Staff) for the calculation of summer salary for academic year (c-basis/9-month) employees is not considered an overload for the purposes of this policy.
+- Summer compensation (see SYS 230, Salary & Fringe Benefit Calculations) for the calculation of summer salary for academic year (c-basis/9-month) employees is not considered an overload for the purposes of this policy.

 Summer Payments for Academic Year Appointments

 Each UW Institution may have staff that are on an academic year contract, but required to work during the summer.
 Staff on academic year contracts are compensated for summer session assignments at the rate up to the equivalent of 2/9ths of the previous academic year salary rate for a full work load of an eight week summer session.
 All summer payments, whether summer session and/or summer service are counted in the 2/9ths rule.
 Compensation received in a summer period may not in aggregate exceed 2/9ths of the previous academic year salary unless explicit exception is granted by the Chancellor or designee, regardless of the sources of funds.
-See SYS 230, Salary and Fringe Benefits Calculations for Unclassified Staff, for more information.
+See SYS 230, Salary & Fringe Benefit Calculations, for more information.

 E. Additional Pay Components for FLSA Nonexempt University Staff